s3ql/s3ql/rst/backends.rst

    Specifies the timeout used for TCP connections.
-If no data can be exchanged with the remote server for longer than this period, the TCP connection is closed and re-established.
+If no data can be exchanged with the remote server for longer than this period, the TCP connection is closed and re-established (default: 20 seconds).

 .. _`Google Storage Manager`: https://sandbox.google.com/storage/